| I continued around the camp on a permissive track to mee a footpath

 onto the main road and take that back across Stokesay Bridge and walk

+back into Craven Arms via the Doscovery Centre.
 A walk that should have been simple had taken me several miles out

 of my way - and around an hour and a half longer than expected.
 Fortunately